Autonomous Republic of Crimea: Occupation and annexation by Russia

 The 16 March referendum required voters to choose between "Do you support rejoining Crimea with Russia as a subject of the Russian Federation?" and "Do you support restoration of the 1992 Constitution of the Autonomous Republic of Crimea and Crimea's status as a part of Ukraine?"
 There was no option on the ballot to maintain the status quo.
 However, support for the second question would have restored the republic's autonomous status within Ukraine.
-The official turnout for the referendum was 83%, and the overwhelming majority of those who voted (95.5%) supported the option of rejoining Russia.
-However, a BBC reporter claimed that a huge number of Tatars and Ukrainians had abstained from the vote.
+The official turnout for the referendum was 83% and according to official Russian data, the overwhelming majority of those who voted (95.5%) supported the option of rejoining Russia.
+However, a BBC reporter claimed that a huge number of Tatars and Ukrainians had abstained from the vote, while other sources called the referendum a "sham vote", citing clear contradictions between public opinion records and the official results of the referendum, as well as Russia's refusal to allow international observers access to polling stations on the peninsula, and significant civil opposition during the days leading up to the referendum.

 Following the referendum, the members of the Supreme Council voted to rename themselves the State Council of the Republic of Crimea and also formally appealed to Russia to accept Crimea as part of the Russian Federation.
 This was granted and on 18 March 2014 the self-proclaimed Republic of Crimea signed a treaty of accession to the Russian Federation though the accession was granted separately for each of the former regions that composed it: one accession for the Republic of Crimea, and another for Sevastopol as a federal city.
 On 24 March 2014 the Ukrainian government ordered the full withdrawal of all of its armed forces from Crimea and two days later the last Ukrainian military bases and Ukrainian navy ships were captured by Russian troops.
 (Note: (Also) on 24 March 2014, the Ukrainian Ministry of Defense stated that approximately 50% of the Ukrainian soldiers in Crimea had defected to the Russian military.)

 Ukraine, meanwhile, continues to claim Crimea as its territory and in 2015 the Ukrainian parliament designated 20 February 2014 as the (official) date of the start of "the temporary occupation of Crimea."
 On 27 March 2014 100 United Nations member states voted for United Nations General Assembly Resolution 68/262 affirming the General Assembly's commitment to the territorial integrity of Ukraine within its internationally recognized borders while 11 member states voted against, 58 abstained and 24 member states absented.
 Since then six countries (Cuba, Nicaragua, Venezuela, Syria, Afghanistan, and North Korea) have publicly recognized Russia's annexation of Crimea while others have stated support for the 16 March 2014 Crimean referendum.

 Demographics

-As of the Ukrainian national census in 2001, the region had a population of 2,033,700 inhabitants.
-Crimea has the highest percentage of Muslims in all of Ukraine.
+At the Ukrainian national census in 2001, the region had a population of 2,033,700 inhabitants, with the highest percentage of Muslims in all of Ukraine.